 We each had a slip of paper, on which we’d been ask to note down the one thing we swore never to write about.
 We stood in a small huddle and shuffled, waiting our turn.
 Someone struck a match.
-We watched our pieces of paper burn briefly and make very little smoke.
+We watched our pieces of paper burn in sombre silence.

 Afterwards, I didn’t feel free of it, or ready to write.
-I had capitulated.
+I felt I had capitulated.

 I think this goes to the heart of what it is to write.
 Writing comes from the writer.
 A writer is the work, the work is the writer – as arcane or mundane as that may be – I cannot see how the two can be separated.
 By this, I do not mean that all writing is memoir.
 I write fiction.
 But this motley collection of thoughts and experiences that is me, tap tap tapping word after word after word, has had a life.
 All of it brings me to the moment of writing – to now.

 Can I, should I, slough away (- silence? -) the most difficult parts?
 Why?
 Perhaps I don’t have it in me to write about what was on that slip of paper but that is quite different to stating I will not.
 What is silence in this context, other than defeat?